TheFisola/Climatox/README.md

 The app is till a work in progress

 # App features
-User can view the weather in his/her current location.
+-User can view the weather in his/her current location.
-User can toggle the temperature unit (Celsius or Fahrenheit).
+-User can toggle the temperature unit (Celsius or Fahrenheit).
-Weather icon or background image will change depending on weather conditions.
+-Weather icon or background image will change depending on weather conditions.
-User can search for weather information of other places.
+-User can search for weather information of other places.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.